George Eliot (1819-1880)

 James, Henry.
-Novelist Henry James on George Eliot.
-Insightful comments on George Eliot's limitations, from a master writer who admired her greatly.
+Criticisms and Interpretations, by Henry James.
+Insightful comments on George Eliot's limitations, from the master writer who admired her greatly.
 Orig. pub.
 Atlantic Monthly 1885.

 Uglow, Nathan.
 "George Eliot."
 Literary Encyclopedia.
 Eds.
 Robert Clark, Emory Elliott, Janet Todd.
 An introduction to George Eliot, from a database that provides signed literary criticism by experts in their field, and is available to individuals for a reasonably-priced subscription.
 On Adam Bede; on Scenes of Clerical Life; on The Mill on the Floss; on Silas Marner; on Romola; on Felix Holt; on Middlemarch [subscription service].